CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 ## Usage of Clean Architecture

 Many of the changes in Phase 2 were made as a result of fixing Clean Architecture violations.
 For example, our database was in the Controller layer, and we moved it to the outermost layer, refactoring accordingly.
 As well, instead of passing Entities to the outer layers, we began passing Strings as data transfer objects, while having the use cases handle the conversion between types.
-We made sure that the Controller layer was not importing Entities, that the Client.UI was not importing UseCase classes, and of course that no class imports concrete classes located in a more outward layer.
+We made sure that the Controller layer was not importing Entities, that the UI was not importing UseCase classes, and of course that no class imports concrete classes located in a more outward layer.

 ## Usage of SOLID Principles